Take advantage of our limited time offer. Enter promo code GET30 to save up to 30%. See offer details.

 15 Things to Know About Living in Phoenix

-Is Phoenix a good place to live?
-Well, if year-round sun, practically non-existent rain, and bountiful outdoor activities are your thing (hard sell, right?), Phoenix, Arizona, is the place for you.
+Is the cost of living in Phoenix, Arizona, affordable?
+Is it a good place to live?
+Well, if you want to escape the high prices of California but still enjoy year-round sun, practically non-existent rain, and bountiful outdoor activities (hard sell, right?), Phoenix is the place for you.

 Based on the most recent U.S. Census Bureau data, Phoenix grew by more than 13,000 residents between 2020 and 2021, putting it in the second place spot for the largest numeric-gaining city in the nation, falling just behind San Antonio, Texas.

-Why do people want to live in Phoenix?
+Why is Phoenix so desirable?
 While this sprawling city may be stereotyped as a retirement paradise, it’s actually so much more.
 Thanks to its warm weather, great job opportunities, growing population, and strong local economy, it’s a popular spot for everyone — from young professionals to families to, yes, retirees.

 Where are these newcomers living in Phoenix moving from?
 According to this article from AZ Big Media, most are coming from metro areas like Los Angeles, Chicago, and Seattle, as well as internationally from Asian countries.